Anatomy

 };

-The page behind the dialog should stop moving while the modal is open.
+The page behind the dialog should stop competing for focus and scroll.

 useEffect(() => {